JbnehSah/User-Service/README.md

-This prisma python project is loosly based on documentation and
+This prisma python project is loosly based on documentation from Python FastAPI, Prisma for python, pytest, etc and

 # Prisma FastApi